KordingLab/KordingLab.github.io/_people/nidhi_seethapathi.md

 ### Current interests

-Building predictive models of real-world human movement with data-driven and normative approaches using from data science, nonlinear optimization, control theory, and nonlinear dynamics.
+Building predictive models of real-world human movement with data-driven and normative approaches using data science, nonlinear optimization, control theory, and nonlinear dynamics.

 <hr>